-The ISS Pre-School programme for three-and four-year-olds encompasses the image of the child as strong, capable and resilient; rich with wonder and knowledge.
+The ISS Pre-School programme for 3 and 4 year olds encompasses the image of the child as strong, capable and resilient; rich with wonder and knowledge.

 Reggio Emilia is a way of observing children’s curiosities and interests and responding with ways that help them make connections and expand their academic and social potentials.
 It means the children at ISS are: